Minnesota AG's office to prosecute case in Wright's death - WTMJ

 Ellison said he took the case at the request of Hennepin County Attorney Mike Freeman, after another prosecutor — Washington County Attorney Pete Orput — gave the case back to Freeman’s office.

-Orput first took the case under an agreement in which metro prosecutors share one another’s criminal cases involving police officers.
-But after Orput charged Potter with manslaughter, he came under intense pressure from activists calling for more serious charges, with frequent demonstrations outside his home.
+Orput initially had the case under an agreement signed last year in which metro-area prosecutors said they would take each other’s cases in which someone dies after an officer uses force .
+After Orput charged Potter with manslaughter, he came under intense pressure from activists calling for more serious charges, with frequent demonstrations outside his home.

 Orput had said publicly that he believed manslaughter was the appropriate charge.